daniele77/daniele77.github.io/_drafts/cli.md

 * Colors

-It has a dependency from `boost::asio` to provide an asynchronous interface (in case you want keep single threaded) and to implement the telnet server.
+It has a dependency from `boost::asio` to provide an asynchronous interface (when you want a single thread application) and to implement the telnet server.

 That's all I needed for my projects.
 When I have a remote board running my software,